Apologies for the delay on publshing Part II. The weight of muddle proved too much for me at times! But I thought I must publish as far as I got…

 How could we even know that or detect gender identity in animals?
 What purpose does “feeling male” serve and how does it increase reproductive sex?
 I see no reason for my dog to know he is male to reproduce, just to have a sexual orientation that creates a motivation to engage sexually with females.

 Novella says, “The principle of parsimony would suggest gender identity is also a brain phenomenon, and therefore just another aspect of biological sex.”
 The most parsimonious view of this would be to just accept child development goes through a phase where we gain understanding of humans being sexed, and we are one or the other sex – a boy or girl.
 There is no need to invoke new brain structures and concepts around this.
-It is just socially learned.
-If they reject this knowledge of being a boy or a girl is it because they have been told lies by adults?
+We do not need to invent an innate sex phrenology, it is just a socially learned concept.
+If a child rejects this knowledge of being a boy or a girl, is it because they have been told lies by adults?
 Or is it because they reject the gendered stereotypes associated with their sex?
 If they are told girls do not climb trees, but the girl likes climbing trees, are they coming to the conclusion that they are not a “real girl”?

 Novella appears to think that “gender identity” awareness happens as about age 2 to 3 and so concludes this is “strong evidence is it biological”.
 Nonsense.
 This is an age of rapid language acquisition where children are learning to map words to concepts.
 He says, “it is not reasonable to place the burden of proof entirely on the biological side of the question.”
 Well it indeed is when you have to propose new concepts to explain a biological origin like “innate gender identity” when there are far simpler explanations.

-There are a string of neuro-imaging studies that are used to suggest we can see a “gender identity” region in brains by studying people with a trans identity.
+There is a string of neuro-imaging studies that are used to suggest we can see a “gender identity” region in brains by studying people with a trans identity.
 These studies are almost always small, unreplicated and poorly controlled for obvious confounders like homosexuality.
+We are seeing modern day sex phrenologists looking for bumps and lumps in brains and claiming they are the location of “innate gender identity”.

 We do not even need gender identity to explain the various trans experiences.
 It is nothing more than a “useful” construct, a shortcut to explain what we observe.
 But is also probably a fig leaf to hide paraphilias, or distressing feelings about a child’s emerging sexuality and understanding of their sex.
 It is used to paper over ignorance, or embarrassment, or the awful realities of how young people are put into such extreme social pressures to conform to social stereotypes about their sex and may not be coping with that.